-Scott MyersScreenwriter, Producer and Educator
+Scott MyersScreenwriter, Producer, Educator

-He has hosted Go Into The Story since its launch May 16, 2008 and is partnered with the Black List as its official screenwriting blog.
+Scott has hosted Go Into The Story since its launch on May 16, 2008, which is partnered with the Black List as its official screenwriting blog.
 He is currently writing a book ‘The Protagonist’s Journey: Character Driven Screenwriting and Storytelling’ for London-based publishers Palgrave Macmillan.

 Scott Myers is appearing at the following sessions: